 - Admissions staff confirms the entry term based on anticipated graduation term on SHADEGR, and admits the student to the master's for the term immediately following the anticipated graduation term.
 The student’s admission will be provisional pending completion of the bachelor’s degree.

 - The student will be considered a graduate student the first semester after the bachelor’s degree is awarded and will assessed graduate tuition from this point forward.

-Permission to pursue an ADP does not guarantee admission to the master’s program.
+Permission to pursue an AGDP does not guarantee admission to the master’s program.
 Admission is contingent on meeting the following eligibility requirements at the time of entering the graduate program:

 - Transfer students must have completed a minimum of 30 credit hours as a full-time student at WMU.

 - Students must have a minimum accumulated GPA of 3.5 at WMU.

 Complete the bachelor's degree prior to entering the master's program.
 Students in the AGDP may not elect to by-pass the bachelor's degree.

 You will be allowed to count only a maximum of 12 credit hours of 5000- or 6000-level courses taken during your undergraduate studies toward your master's degree.
 These credits will be waived toward your master's degree.

 No more than 12 hours of graduate work may be counted towards the requirements of your bachelor's degree.